 The technical facilities at the school include several digital workstations for the assembly of radio news packages, a digital radio studio, a radio continuity suite, a four-camera television studio together with a digital editing suite, and broadcasting facilities for both radio and television.

-Campus Gimlekollen has approximately 200 students in two bachelor programmes, one one-year programme, and one master’s programme:
+Campus Kristiansand, also called campus Gimlekollen, has approximately 200 students in two bachelor programmes, one 1-year programme, and one master’s programme:

 - Master in Global Journalism